JSheare/TGF_and_glow_search_program/README.md

 - name - The scintillator's name (abbreviated).
 - eRC - The scintillator's serial number.
 - lm_frame - A pandas dataframe containing all the scintillator's list mode data.
-- calibration_bins - A list containing the energy bins corresponding to Compton edges/photo peaks used for calibration.
-- calibration_energies - A list containing the energies of Compton edges/photo peaks used for calibration.
 - lm_files - A list of list mode files for the day.
 - lm_file_ranges - A list of lists.
 Each sublist contains a pair of numbers corresponding to the first and last second in each list mode file.